TriplyDB/Documentation/docs/triply-db/index.md

    right-hand side of the home screen.

 3. This brings up the dialog for creating a new dataset.
-Enter a dataset name that consists of alphanumeric characters (`A-Za-z0-9`) and hyphens (`-`).
+Enter a dataset name that consists of alpha-numeric characters (`A-Za-z0-9`) and hyphens (`-`).

 4. Optionally, enter a dataset display name.
 This name will be used in the GUI and will be exposed in dataset metadata.

-5. Optionally, enter a description.
-You can use richt text formatting features by using Markdown.
-See [our section about Markdown]() for details.
+5. Optionally, enter a dataset description.
+You can use richt text formatting by using Markdown.
+See [our section about Markdown](#markdown-support) for details.

 6. Optionally, change the access level for the dataset.
 By default this is set to “Private”.
-See [dataset access levels]() for more information.
+See [dataset access levels](#access-levels) for more information.

 7. Optionally, select the account under which the dataset will be published.
 This allows you to publish datasets under an